brickadia-community/omegga/README.md

 ## Installing Plugins

+### CLI Installation

+You can install plugins with the `omegga install https://github.com/user/repo` command.

+You can install plugins using a shortand `omegga install gh:user/repo` which will install the plugin located at `https://github.com/user/omegga-repo`

+### Manual Installation

 Usually you can run `git clone https://github.com/user/repo` inside your `plugins` folder (created when you run `omegga` for the first time):
   * `cd plugins` to navigate to plugins folder
   * Make sure to read the plugin's README file for after-install instructions

+## Updating Plugins

+Plugins can be updated with `omegga update` or `omegga update pluginName anotherPluginName`

+Plugins may also need to be updated based on the project's README file.

 ## Plugin Structure